Total Views

 Content

-If you're adding a rich text editor to a React or Next.js app, two names come up immediately: TipTap and Eddyter.
+If you're picking a React rich text editor in 2026, two names come up first: TipTap and Eddyter.
 Both are modern.
 Both support React.
 Both have AI features.
+But they're built for fundamentally different developers.
+This Eddyter vs Tiptap guide breaks down what each editor is, where each one wins, and which one fits your project.

 What is TipTap?